rr-coding/experimental-vibes/README.md

 Hence the data is a snapshot, it is not live

 This is a personal learning project and not associated with GOV.UK, UK government or UK forces.

+CLAUDE.md gives the description that you can use to prompt Claude Code yourself.